 On my opinion it was a good choice to isolate the EVE wine environment from others, then you have with this solution a clean environment for EVE himself and other applications which needs wine are not affected from settings and maybe installations which are only needed from EVE.
 And by the way, other solutions which brings windows games and applications into wine to linux uses the same methode.
 If you have only one wine prefix for all windows applications which you use, then you have maybe somedays the same runtime- and dll-hell as on windows itself, so then you can still use windows instead of linux and wine, but this is only my opinion.

 The installation from the Arch package has nothing special except, that she are only usefull on Arch based distributions.
 Make sure, you have multilib enabled on your system because EVE Online is a 32bit application and need a wine 32bit environment instead of the launcher application, which are a 64bit executable.
-Furthermore make sure, you have graphic drivers for BOTH architectures installed and in case, you want to use DXVK, vulkan support for both architectures too.
-After downloading the package open at the download location a terminal and execute
+Furthermore make sure, you have graphic drivers for both architectures installed and in case, you want to use DXVK, vulkan support for both architectures too.
+After building the package with makepkg execute

 The distribution independed installer need some more steps.
 You should have a decent system to run EVE Online which means, it should be based on 64bit architecture with enabled 32bit support and graphic drivers for both architectures installed and in case, you want to use DXVK, vulkan support for both architectures.
 Furthermore you should install wine version 3.5 or newer with your package manager.
 I prefer a developer version of wine from WineHQ, but if your distribution offers a actual version from wine or wine-development it should be ok.
 If you want to use DXVK then you need wine version 3.10 or higher, the developer from DXVK recommends this.
-The openssl libraries version 1.0.x should be per default installed, if not, please install it.
-Optional, but highly recommended install winetricks, it makes many things with wine easier.
-Download the installer package, then open a terminal at the download location and execute following commands:
+Then you need to install winetricks, it is now required to setting up wine for EVE.
+Download the installer snapshot and extract the archive or clone the repository, then open a terminal in the evesetup directory and execute following commands:

 if your system dont have sudo try